KiranPurbey1993/Javascript_code/README.md

 # 3. Implement enqueue and dequeue using only two stacks

-Enqueue means to add an element, dequeue to remove an element.
+Enqueue means to add an element, dequeue to remove an element in same order how it pushed.

 # 4 .
 Implement mul Function